Analysis | Why the lingering fight over an Iowa congressional district isn’t comparable to Trump’s fraud claims

 Understandably, this appeal to the Democratic-led House has frustrated Republican leaders.
 On Thursday, both House Minority Leader Kevin McCarthy (R-Calif.) and Senate Minority Leader Mitch McConnell (R-Ky.) attacked Democrats as broadly anti-democratic and specifically hypocritical, given the left’s complaints about Donald Trump’s post-election behavior.

 McCarthy was asked by CNN’s Manu Raju what difference he saw between the effort to contest the results in Iowa and Trump’s months-long effort to raise unfounded questions about the validity of the presidential results nationally.
-After an extended back-and-forth, McConnell summarized his view of the distinction.
+After an extended back-and-forth, McCarthy summarized his view of the distinction.

 “The premise of your question doesn’t work.
 So if your premise of the question of going to the courts, [Hart] didn’t go to the courts.
 Did she win it on Election Day?
 No. Did she win it in the recount?
-No,” McConnell said.
+No,” McCarthy said.
 “Does Speaker [Nancy] Pelosi say it’s just six votes?
 She’s got six members that’s going to disenfranchise the more than 400,000 people that voted in that district.
 Pure politics.”

 McConnell made a similar comparison.

 It’s very much worth noting that the charges of hypocrisy being applied by the two Republican leaders can certainly be returned in their direction (which was Raju’s point).
-McConnell declined to acknowledge President Biden’s victory until the Electoral College voted in mid-December, well after states had certified their votes.
+McConnell declined to acknowledge President Biden’s victory until the electoral college voted in mid-December, well after states had certified their votes.
 (In a radio interview, one of the Democrats who certified the Iowa vote argued that doing so simply “starts the clock ticking” for appeals by Hart.)
 McCarthy repeatedly played along with Trump’s gauzy challenges, including in the hours after rioters overran the Capitol on Jan.
 6.

 We are not so naïve as to expect consistency from elected officials on either side of the political aisle.
 But the comparison between the situation in Iowa and the effort that led to the violence in January are broadly incomparable.